 Free Report for IT Decision Makers on the

-OMAHA, Neb., (November 6th, 2023) – DCIG is pleased to announce the immediate availability of the 2024-25 DCIG TOP 5 Enterprise Cloud-based NAS Consolidation Solutions Report.
-DCIG evaluated thirty one companies that offer software-defined storage solutions for a consolidated cloud-based network attached storage (NAS) use-case across five different categories.
-This report provides guidance on the TOP 5 providers organizations should consider to gain the benefits of consolidating file data in the cloud.
+OMAHA, Neb., (January 25th, 2024) – DCIG is pleased to announce the immediate availability of the 2024-25 DCIG TOP 5 Rising Vendors Multi-site File Collaboration Solutions report.
+An outcome of DCIG’s research in software-defined storage (SDS) for file storage, DCIG evaluated eighteen companies for a multi-site file collaboration solution use-case across six different categories.
+This report provides guidance on the DCIG TOP 5 solutions for providing effective file collaboration for distributed workforces.
 The report is available for free download.

 - Deployment Capabilities

 - Data Protection Capabilities

 - Product and Performance Management Features

 Based on its evaluation of these features, the following storage software providers earned DCIG TOP 5 award (in alphabetical order):